 - Collaborate: synthesize, working with peers, engaging one another

-I’ve always liked Michele Martin’s model since the first time I saw it, because it includes the cognitive steps of processing and taking action.
+I’ve always liked Michele Martin’s model because it includes the cognitive steps of processing and taking action.
 It goes like this:

 - Gathering: collecting information from blogs, search engines, bookmarks, journals, contacts